Fan Changjiang: Fan and the Xi'an Incident in China

 On December 12, 1936, Xi'an Incident broke out in China during the invasion of Japan and nationalist-communist confrontation (1927-1936), which had great effects on political and military aspects.
 Fan Changjiang, as a reporter, headed to Xi'an in order to unveil the situation to the public.
-He said, 'I determined to go to Xian to unveil the truth of China's politics at all costs.'
+He said, 'I determined to go to Xi'an to unveil the truth of China's politics at all costs.'
 He gained the insight into the current affairs.
 Fan went there alone to find out the mysteries of Xi'an Incident.

-Fan was finally permitted to interview the first premier of China, Zhou Enlai on February 4, 1937.
-Zhou told him all the details about Xi'an Incident, such as the reasons of the incident, the ideas of the Communist party and the important issues about defensing the country against Japan.
+On February 4, 1937, Fan was finally permitted to interview CCP negotiator Zhou Enlai, who would become the first premier of People's Republic of China in 1954.
+Zhou told him all the details about Xi'an Incident, such as the reasons of the incident, the ideas of the CCP and the important issues about defensing the country against Japan.
 All these information had made Fan's articles even more accurate and in-depth.